wendyhuynhs/flowers-project/README.md

    - starts your server on localhost:3001

-4. Npm run dev

-   - starts your development server
-   - Open http://localhost:3000/ to view the UI

-5. Npm test
+4. Npm test
-   - Runs tests
+   - Runs test cases for application